kreauniv/comp350/_sources/data.rst.txt

 during a period of (in my opinion) irrational backlash against the perceived complexity of SQL databases.
 Our general advice is that if you don't know enough to choose a database, choose one which has a SQL interface and don't choose a "NoSQL" database (such as "MongoDB").
+This advice has become stronger since PostgreSQL_, SQLite3_ and MySQL_ all have facilities today to work with "document models" -- a "document" is basically a JSON structure with supposedly variable schema which actually has fixed schema in practice.

 SQLite3
 -------